alacritty/alacritty/README.md

 If you run into a problem with Alacritty, please file an issue.
 If you've got a feature request, feel free to ask about it.
 Keep in mind that Alacritty is very much not looking to be a feature-rich terminal emulator with all sorts of bells and widgets.
-It's primarily a cross-platform, blazing fast `tmux` renderer that Just Works.
+It's primarily a cross-platform, blazing fast text renderer that "Just Works".

 ## FAQ

 **_Is it really the fastest terminal emulator?_**

-In the terminals I've benchmarked against, Alacritty is either faster, WAY faster, or at least neutral.
-There are no benchmarks in which I've found Alacritty to be slower.
+In the terminals we've benchmarked against, Alacritty is either faster, *way* faster, or at least neutral.

 **_macOS + tmux + vim is slow!
 I thought this was supposed to be fast!_**